Accessibility statement for disability.gov.gi

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-We’ll consider your request and get back to you in next days.
+We’ll consider your request and get back to you within 10 working days.

 Enforcement procedure

-The Minister with responsibility for Equality is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+The Minister with responsibility for Equality is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 (the accessibility regulations).

 Technical information about this website’s accessibility